kubernetes-sigs/aws-load-balancer-controller/docs/deploy/subnet_discovery.md

  `${cluster-name}` is the name of the kubernetes cluster

- In version 2.1.2 and newer, this requirement is not [needed](https://github.com/kubernetes-sigs/aws-load-balancer-controller/pull/1773).
+ The cluster tag is not required in v2.1.2 and newer releases.